CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Ran peoples.md

 Both [[Taspi]] and [[Kypky]] had their own patron deities.
 The patron deity of [[Taspi]] was [[Pilur]], the god of the sea, death, and sailors.
 In [[Kypky]], the patron deity was the eponymous [[Kyp]], the deity of the moons, fertility, and love.
 Unlike [[Pilur]], [[Kyp]] was female.
 In the larger [[Ran peoples#Religion|Ran pantheon]], these deities were thought to be a brother and a sister.

 In both [[Taspi]] and [[Kypky]], the [[tot]] of the capital held power over the tots of the other cities.
 In this regard, [[Taspi]] was more centralized.
 After [[Kypky]] was annexed by [[Taspi]] in the [[Taspi-Kypky wars]], the [[tot]] of [[Kypky]] was subjugated to the [[tot]] of [[Taspi]], who was by now also known as the [[Tot#Tot Cenukki|Tot Cenukki]].
 The [[Tot#Tot Cenukki|Tot Cenukki's]] reforms brought more centralization into the practice of religion in [[Kypky]].
 For example, all [[tot|totyq]] in [[Kypky]] were now subjugated to both the [[tot]] of [[Kypky]] and the [[Tot#Tot Cenukki|Tot Cenukki]].
 However, although he now held power over him, the [[Tot#Tot Cenukki|Tot Cenukki]] let the [[tot]] of [[Kypky]] stay relatively autonomous due to the difference in patron deities between the two regions.
 He proclaimed the [[tot]] of [[Kypky]] a [[tot]] of [[Pilur]], and more importantly, the [[Tot#Tot Cenuk|Tot Cenuk]] of [[Kyp]] — the title literally meaning ”High Priest”, whereas [[Tot#Tot Cenukki|Tot Cenukki]] meant ”The Highest Priest”.
 The [[Tot#Tot Cenukki|Tot Cenukki]] styled himself as the [[Tot#Tot Cenukki|Tot Cenukki]] of both [[Pilur]] and [[Kyp]].

+With states rising to prominence, the practice of religion also changed.
+Polytheism gave way to henotheism and ditheism in Totky.
+For more info, see [[Ran polytheism]].